|

 harsh conditions played a crucial role in the success of the War of

 Independence; David Ben Gurion termed their efforts as heroic.
+The

 institute is situated on Kibbutzim Hill, which got its name from the